stevederico/SDLoginKit/README.md

 =======
 **Login/Sign-Up ViewControllers Ready-To-Use with your Custom Backend**

 Building a authentication system can be tedious and repeative.
 Why write the same code over and over when you could be spending time working on real application logic?
 SDLoginKit is a simple library that provides Login and Sign-Up viewcontrollers out-of-the-box.
 Just subscribe to a few delegate callbacks for success/failure and BAM!
 You are ready to start managing and creating users.
 Want to customize the entire experience?
-No problem just override shouldBeginLogin and all the codez belong to you!
+No problem just override `loginViewControllerShouldBeginLogin` and all the codez belong to you!
+You can even add your own logo to the login screen.
+Just set `logoImage` to the `UIImage` of your choice.

 > SDLoginKit is named LoginKit, because it has everything you need add a fully-customizable authentication system to your iOS Application.